shobhit9618/celeb_recognition/README.md

 - Face matching is done using [annoy](https://github.com/spotify/annoy) library (spotify).

 ## Installing dependencies
-- Run `pip install -r requirements.py` to install all the dependencies (preferably in a virtual environment).
+- Run `pip install -r requirements.txt` to install all the dependencies (preferably in a virtual environment).

 ## PyPI package
 ### Installation
-- To ensure you have all the required additional packages, run `pip install -r requirements.py` first.
+- To ensure you have all the required additional packages, run `pip install -r requirements.txt` first.
 - To install pip package, run:
     ```bash
     # pip release version